TakafumiSakagami/cpiaengine/README.md

 Fades the scene in from black.

-Should be placed before `common::info info` to fade in before text displays, or you can place it before a `_text_scene` to fade into a scene where text is already present.
+Should be placed before `texter::dialogue` to fade in before text displays, or you can place it after to fade into a scene where text is already present.

 There is also `fade::in_med();` and `fade::in_slow();`.